What is Voluntary Return?

 Are you considering returning to your country of origin?

-Return counselling and decision making: Contact a counselling centre and learn in confidential conversations what possibilities of support are available for you.
+Return counselling and decision making: Contact a counselling centre and learn in individual conversations what possibilities of support are available for you.

 There are independent and governmental return counselling centres.

-Welfare organisations, NGOs or other organisations offer independent counselling.
-Furthermore there are governmental counselling centres, for example in social welfare offices or immigration authorities.
-Find here a close by counselling centre.
+There are independent counselling centres, for example welfare agencies organisations, NGOs or and other organisations, as well as governmental counselling centres, for example social welfare offices and immigration authorities.
+Find your nearest counselling centre here.
 Different languages are offered in each counselling centre.
-It is possible to bring someone to the return counselling who is able to translate.
+You can bring someone to the return counselling who is able to translate.

 Return counselling is always voluntary and non-binding.
 It does not affect your ongoing asylum procedure.

-Only after you commit to a voluntary return by e.g. applying for support through REAG/GARP, the Federal Office for Migration and Refugees (BAMF) requires you to withdraw your asylum application in case the asylum procedure has not been concluded yet.
+Only after you commit to a voluntary return by e.g. applying for support through REAG/GARP, the Federal Office for Migration and Refugees (BAMF) requires you to to sign that you withdraw your asylum application and waive legal means.

-If and what kind of financial support you can receive depends on various criteria, for example on your nationality and the point in time you decide for a voluntary return.
+If and what kind of financial support you can receive depends on various criteria, for example on your nationality and your asylum status.

-Within the framework of the REAG/GARP programme, travel costs for your voluntary return are covered and you can receive a small travel assistance.
-In addition to that, start-up cash is available depending on your nationality.
-For people from the West Balkans only travel costs are covered with the REAG/GARP programme, no additional travel assistance or start-up cash can be disbursed.
+Within the REAG/GARP programme, travel costs for your voluntary return are covered and you can receive a small travel assistance.
+Depending on your nationality, you can also receive a financial start-up assistance. .
+For people from the West Balkans only travel costs are covered with the REAG/GARP programme, no additional travel assistance or financial start-up assistance can be disbursed.

-In addition to the REAG/GARP programme you have the possibility of receiving further financial support through StarthilfePlus in case you have one of the nationalities listed here and you decide to return voluntarily during your ongoing asylum procedure or within the period set for your departure.
+In addition to REAG/GARP, you can receive further financial assistance through StarthilfePlus.
+It depends on your nationality and your residence status whether or not you can get StarthilfePlus.
 If you have been registered in Germany before 1 February 2017 and if by 1 August 2017, you are either obligated to leave the country, you have a temporary permission to stay or you applied for asylum for the second time, you can also receive StarthilfePlus.